loiseaujc/QuadProg/paper/paper.md

 $$

 where $\mathbf{P} \in \mathbb{R}^{n \times n}$ is a symmetric positive-definite matrix.
-Based on the method originally proposed by @goldfarb-idnani, the linear equality and inequality constraints are handled using an *active set method*.
+Based on the method by @goldfarb-idnani, the linear constraints are handled using an *active set method*.
 The solver is most efficient for small to moderate sized QP described using dense matrices.
 A specialized implementation is also provided when the constraints are described by a set of sparse equations.